 Supervising people presents challenges as well as opportunities for growth.
 Join us over two sessions to sharpen your skills to better manage, communicate with, and motivate your staff as well as network and learn from other supervisors.
 Walk away with new approaches for working with your team to best accomplish your goals.

-This is a small group workshop and spaces are limited.
+- This is a small-group training.
+Spaces are limited space and there may be a waiting list.
 Preference will be given to applicants from California.
-Selected participants and waitlisted applicants will be notified beginning the week of February 9.
+All applicants will be contacted by the week of September 12, 2022.

 - CalTrin “No Show” Policy.
 While CalTrin training is provided at no cost to learners, it requires significant financial and human resources to provide high-quality, small-group interactive training experiences.
 In addition, these trainings frequently have a waiting list.
 Selected participants who do not attend this training and do not contact CalTrin in advance may not be selected for future application-based small group trainings within the next 6 months.

 - By registering for a CalTrin training, you consent to be added to the CalTrin mailing list.

 Alexis is a Senior Strategist at the Center for Nonprofit Management with over two decades of leadership experience in higher education and the non-profit sector.
 Her career has centered around building leadership capacity of staff and community members, organizational development, program evaluation and community-based participatory research.
 She has worked in and with organizations focused on educational equity, urban planning and local history, environmental advocacy, community health, systems change, and family strengthening.